Pareto Low-Rank Adapters: Efficient Multi-Task Learning with Preferences: PaLoRA: Pareto Low-Rank Adapters

-Previous \pfl algorithms suffer from slow convergence rates and may require elaborate learning rate schedules \citep{Ruchte_Grabocka_2021a, Navon_Shamsian_Fetaya_etal_2021} to produce a wide Pareto Front.
-Drawing a single random weighting $\bm{\lambda}$ on every batch introduces variance in the gradient updates, since $\bm{\lambda}$ determines both the model's representation and the overall scalarized objective. {Given that neural networks are believed to initially learn general features and specialize during the later training stages \citep{zeiler2014visualizing,refinetti23a,valeriani2023the,kalimeris2019}, we propose to sample multiple preference vectors per batch with a schedule mimicking the training dynamics.} Assuming $M$ samples $\{\bm{\lambda}_0^{(m)}\}_{m=1}^M$ evenly spaced in the simplex $\Delta_\numtasks$, the preferences for time $\tau\in[0,1]$, where $\tau=0$ and $\tau=1$ correspond to the beginning and end of training, respectively, are annealed as follows:
+We therefore propose to replace random sampling with a deterministic schedule.
+Assuming a budget of $M$ forward passes and $\numtasks$ tasks, we sample preferences $\{\bm{\tilde{\lambda}}_{m}\}_{m=1}^M$ \textit{evenly spaced} in the simplex $\Delta_\numtasks$, as in \autoref{fig:schedule:multi-fixed}.
+Given that neural networks initially learn general features and specialize during the later training stages \citep{zeiler2014visualizing,kalimeris2019,valeriani2023the}, we propose to sample multiple preference vectors per batch with a schedule mimicking the training dynamics.
+For time $\tau\in[0,1]$, where $\tau=0$ and $\tau=1$ correspond to the beginning and end of training, respectively, we anneal the preferences $\{\bm{\tilde{\lambda}}_{m}\}_{m=1}^M$ as follows: \looseness=-1

-where $T_{max}$ is a hyperparameter controlling the temperature of the annealing.
-In the initial training stages, the preferences are concentrated in the center and progressively more to the faces of the simplex, as shown in \autoref{fig:schedule} for 2 dimensions and in \autoref{fig:annealing3d} of the appendix for 3 dimensions.
-The schedule is deterministic in order to minimize the effect of pernicious updates due to potential imbalanced samplings and therefore discards the need for regularization terms \citep{dimitriadis2023pareto,Ruchte_Grabocka_2021a}.
+where $Q$ controls the temperature of the annealing.
+In the initial training stages, the preferences are concentrated in the center and progressively more to the faces of the simplex, as shown in \autoref{fig:schedule:multi-annealed} for 2 dimensions and in \autoref{fig:annealing3d} for 3 dimensions.
+The schedule is deterministic in order to minimize the effect of pernicious updates due to potential imbalanced samplings and therefore we do not consider regularization terms \citep{dimitriadis2023pareto,Ruchte_Grabocka_2021a}, also eliminating their associated hyperparameters. \looseness=-1